Money on You (Chris Blue song)

 "Money on You" is a song by American soul singer Chris Blue.
-It was Blue's coronation single following his victory on the twelfth season of the singing competition The Voice.
+It was Blue's coronation single following his victory on the 12th season of the singing competition The Voice.
 The song was written by Mike Dupree, JHart, Scribz Riley, Talay Riley and Tinashe Sibanda.

 Live performances

 Blue performed the song live for the first time in the grand finale of The Voice on May 23, 2017.